fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 #### By
 #### Frédéric Jacquet

-- If on smartphone or tablet: you are OK / if on PC : reduce screen to ~ 50%
+- If on smartphone or tablet: you are OK
+- If on PC : reduce screen to ~ 50%
 - Move with arrows (bottom righ) or slide through

 ---